cisagov/dotgov-home/pages/registration/registration.md

 ### Step 4: Wait for review

-Once the online form is complete, we will adjudicate the request in **approximately 20 business days**.
+Once the online form is complete, we will adjudicate the request.

+* Requests from non-federal organizations are reviewed in approximately **20 business days**, but may take longer in some instances.
+* Federal agency requests typically are processed within **10 business days** (executive branch requests are subject to OMB review).

 ### Step 5: Add name server addresses (if not done yet)